-In the present paper we extend the phenomenological theory of \cite{chertkov2005effects} for the two-dimensional immiscible RT turbulence.
+In the present paper we extend the phenomenological theory of Ref.~\cite{chertkov2005effects} for two-dimensional immiscible RT turbulence assuming the Boussinesq approximation, which is valid in the limit of small density variations~\cite{landau2013fluid,kundu2001fluid}.
 This extension includes predictions for the growth of the total length of the interface and the typical drop size.
 We also provide predictions for the evolution of the enstrophy in the miscible and immiscible cases, which have not been addressed earlier.
-These predictions are tested using numerical simulations based on the multicomponent lattice-Boltzmann method with Shan-Chen pseudopotential model~\cite{kruger2017lattice,succi2018lattice}.
-In the immiscible case this method is able to accurately overcome the inherent numerical complexity caused by the complicated structure of the interface that appears in the fully developed turbulent regime \cite{scarbolo2013unified,celani2009phase,young2006surface}.
-This method also admits parallel implementations in many situations, which is very important for statistical analyses that requires a substantial number of simulations, like in our numerical verification for the phenomenological predictions.
-We run several simulations of the RT turbulence in parallel on GPUs using CUDA with a computational grid of resolution $10000 \times 5000$.
+These predictions are tested using numerical simulations based on the multicomponent lattice-Boltzmann method with the Shan-Chen pseudopotential model~\cite{kruger2017lattice,succi2018lattice}.
+In the immiscible case, this method is able to accurately overcome the inherent numerical complexity caused by the complicated structure of the interface that appears in the fully developed turbulent regime \cite{scarbolo2013unified,celani2009phase,young2006surface}.
+This method also allows parallel implementations in many situations, which is very important for statistical analyses that requires a substantial number of simulations, as in our numerical verification for the phenomenological predictions.
+We run several parallel simulations of RT turbulence on graphics processing units (GPUs) using CUDA with a computational grid of resolution $10 000 \times 5000$.